A Web Developer School that Cares about the Authenticity Behind Reporting Data

 Today, Montana Code School is very excited to announce its provisional membership in the Council on Integrity in Results Reporting (CIRR).
-We’re incredibly excited about being a CIRR member and preparing to release our outcomes data in the CIRR format, which we’re committed to doing by April 30, 2018.
+We’re incredibly excited about being a CIRR member and preparing to release our web developer school outcomes data in the CIRR format, which we’re committed to doing by April 30, 2018.

 Why Montana Code School is Taking on the Values and Regulations of CIRR

 We’re joining CIRR because we believe our web developer school should provide our prospective students with all the information they need to make an informed decision about whether Montana Code School is right for them.
 The CIRR standard goes beyond a single “placement rate” percentage and provides a simple table to report all of the different outcomes our graduates have, including full-time employment, part-time and contract, entrepreneurs, and so on.
 It also goes beyond a single average salary statistic and gives us a format to report income brackets for our graduates, as well as common job titles after web developer school.
 CIRR is different from most other reporting formats because it reports on every student who enrolled in our classes, making it completely transparent.

 Joining CIRR is a process that takes time because every single outcome we report must be backed up by rigorous documentation and a yearly third-party audit.
 Montana Code School is working hard to gather that documentation so that we can make sure we report accurate numbers.

 The Importance of CIRR to Web Developer Schools Everywhere